Rosa von Praunheim: Career

 In 2008, his film Two Mothers was shown at Tribeca Film Festival and was nominated for the Jury-Award.

-At the 63rd Berlin International Film Festival, he was awarded the Berlinale Camera as one of the most important representatives of German cinema.
+At 63rd Berlin International Film Festival, he was awarded the Berlinale Camera as one of the most important representatives of German cinema.
 Von Praunheim also received the Berlinale Special Teddy Award for his outstanding contributions to queer cinema.
 In 2012, he was awarded the Grimme-Preis for his documentary Rent Boys.
 In 2015, he received the Order of Merit of the Federal Republic of Germany.
 In 2020, he was awarded the Max Ophüls Honorary Award for his life's work.
-Von Praunheim also received the Honorary Award of the Swiss Pink Apple Film Festival.
+Von Praunheim also received the Honorary Award of Swiss Pink Apple Film Festival.

-On occasion of his 70th birthday (2012), von Praunheim made 70 short and medium-length films for German regional television station RBB under the title Rosa's World.
+On occasion of his 70th birthday (2012), von Praunheim made 70 short and medium-length films for German television station RBB under the title Rosa's World.
 Never before has a documentary filmmaker received so much airtime on German television.
-Rosa's World has also been shown at film festivals, for example in Vienna (Austria).
+Rosa's World has also been shown at film festivals, for example at Vienna International Film Festival.

 Von Praunheim has written several books that have been successfully published by publishing houses such as Rowohlt Verlag.

-Von Praunheim has been painting since his early youth and occasionally exhibits in galleries and museums, for example in the Migros Museum of Contemporary Art.
-He curated exhibitions himself, for example in the Lincoln Center, and was director of the film and video arts department at the Academy of Arts (2015 - 2018).
+Von Praunheim has been painting since his early youth and occasionally exhibits in galleries and museums, for example at Migros Museum of Contemporary Art.
+He curated exhibitions himself, for example at Lincoln Center, and was director of the film and video arts department at Academy of Arts (2015 - 2018).

-Rosa von Praunheim had many large and well-regarded film screenings and premieres in the USA, for example at the Museum of Modern Art in New York City (more than 15 times), at The Andy Warhol Museum in Pittsburgh, in the Wheeler Hall of the University of California, Berkeley and at film festivals across the country.
-For example, he won the Creative Vision Award of the Rhode Island International Film Festival.
+Rosa von Praunheim had many large and well-regarded film screenings and premieres in the US, for example at Museum of Modern Art in New York City (more than 15 times), at The Andy Warhol Museum in Pittsburgh, at Wheeler Hall of the University of California, Berkeley and at film festivals across the country.
+For example, he won the Creative Vision Award of Rhode Island International Film Festival.
 The American Cinematheque in Hollywood honored von Praunheim with a retrospective in 1997 as "a fearless international pioneer of gay cinema".
 In 1986, the first edition of the Gay Cinema Festival in Toronto held a Rosa von Praunheim retrospective to honor the director as "the dean of Berlin's underground filmmakers".
-In Canada, his films were also shown at the Montreal World Film Festival, among other places.
-Several of the director's films premiered in Great Britain at the Edinburgh International Film Festival and in Australia at the Sydney Film Festival.
+In Canada, his films were also shown at Montreal World Film Festival, among other places.
+Several of the director's films premiered in Great Britain at Edinburgh International Film Festival and in Australia at Sydney Film Festival.
 The Tate Modern in London also showed Rosa von Praunheim's films.
 Mardi Gras Film Festival Sydney honored von Praunheim in a film series about the most important queer filmmakers.